uzunenes/triton-server-hpa/Readme.md

 # Mastering AI Request Volumes: Scalable Solutions for High and Low Demands

-This guide provides a detailed, step-by-step process for setting up a scalable AI inference environment.
-By leveraging Docker, Kubernetes (via Minikube), Triton Inference Server, and Python, this guide equips you with the tools to efficiently handle both high and low volumes of AI requests.
-Whether you're starting fresh or scaling up, this guide ensures your infrastructure adapts effortlessly to fluctuating workloads.
+In this guide, you'll learn how to build a scalable AI inference system that dynamically handles fluctuating workloads.
+Using tools like Docker, Kubernetes, and Triton Inference Server, this step-by-step tutorial covers everything from installation to horizontal scaling.

 ---